jkbrzt/cloudtunes/README.md

 [@jakubroztocil](https://twitter.com/jakubroztocil) who is a bit of a [music nerd](http://last.fm/user/oswaldcz) and who likes to [build stuff](https://github.com/jakubroztocil).
-In 2012 he decided to make an iTunes-like webapp to **make music stored all over the cloud easily discoverable and accessible:** hence *CloudTunes*.
+In 2012 he decided to create an iTunes-like webapp to **make music stored all over the cloud easily discoverable and accessible:** hence *CloudTunes*.

 One of the goals was to experiment with a bunch of new technologies as well.